lawinslow/blog/_posts/2023/2023-03-09-in-slack-problems-worth-solving.md

 This is almost the opposite of how a lot of data-driven products work.
 The more you use a tool, the better it should get for your use-case.
 But with Slack, more content just means more potential false-positives for it's keyword-based search engine.
 Keyword search is just as likely to find irrelevant content on a random, un-important channel as it is to find what you want.

 I'm calling this the Reverse Network Effect.
-It directly competes with the normal Network Effect of Slack being more useful the more users are on it.
+The more users there are on our Slack workspace, the worse the problem.
+You gain from the user-based network effect of having access to others, but a core piece of your tool gets worse.

 Back when I was at Wayfair (and especially during the 100% remote pandemic times), I remember search for information often following this workflow.